 What Paul says here is that he is not merely interested in getting professions of faith by first-time preaching of the gospel (as crucial as that is).
-He is interested in bringing to God the offering of sanctified gentiles — that is, he wants to bring about the "obedience of faith" in the gentiles (1:5).
-And the way he works toward this end (according to Romans 15:16) is by "ministering the gospel of God," applying the gospel of God's grace.
-It's the gospel of grace that converts and it's the gospel of grace that sanctifies.
-We must tell people the gospel the first time; and we must "remind" people again and again of the meaning and implications of the gospel of free grace (15:15).
+He is interested in bringing to God the offering of sanctified Gentiles — that is, he wants to bring about the “obedience of faith” in the Gentiles (Romans 1:5).
+And the way he works toward this end (according to Romans 15:16) is by “ministering the gospel of God,” applying the gospel of God’s grace.
+It’s the gospel of grace that converts and it’s the gospel of grace that sanctifies.
+We must tell people the gospel the first time; and we must “remind” people again and again of the meaning and implications of the gospel of free grace (Romans 15:15).

 So we have seen two things so far.
-1) Paul is debtor to Greeks and to barbarians because he has so freely received the grace of God in the gospel and in his apostleship.
-If he doesn't pay his debt he is treating the gospel as if he qualified for it and they don't, which means he is denying that it is a gospel of grace.
-2) This gospel of grace is to be preached to believer and unbeliever alike because faith in free grace saves and faith in free grace sanctifies.
-The good news of free grace brings about faith and faith brings about obedience — all for the sake of the glory of God (1:5).
+(1) Paul is a debtor to Greeks and to barbarians because he has so freely received the grace of God in the gospel and in his apostleship.
+If he doesn’t pay his debt he is treating the gospel as if he qualified for it and they don’t, which means he is denying that it is a gospel of grace.
+(2) This gospel of grace is to be preached to believer and unbeliever alike because faith in free grace saves and faith in free grace sanctifies.
+The good news of free grace brings about faith and faith brings about obedience — all for the sake of the glory of God (Romans 1:5).
 Because the giver of grace gets the glory.

 I think this is the question behind verses 11–12, “For I long to see you so that I may impart some spiritual gift to you, that you may be established [namely, in your faith and the obedience of faith]; that is, that I may be encouraged [in my faith] together with you while among you, each of us by the other’s faith, both yours and mine.”